team0se7en/CTF-Writeups/csictf2020/crypto/login_error/README.md

 <img src="src/netcat_result.png" alt="netcat connection" style="zoom:80%;" />

-so basically we are given the encryption of  the credentials that the user has entered in those two hex , the first one being the encryption of `user:c?i` and the second hex is the encryption of `pass:c?f` and we are asked to give the encryption of the correct credentiel that means we have to give them the hex encryption of `user:csi` and the hex encryption `pass:ctf`, and because we don't know the key and the iv that the  server is using  so we can't make do encryption in local so the idea here is to do an aes cbc bit flipping attack .
+so basically we are given the encryption of  the credentials that the user has entered in those two hex , the first one being the encryption of `user:c?i` and the second hex is the encryption of `pass:c?f` and we are asked to give the encryption of the correct credentials that means we have to give them the hex encryption of `user:csi` and the hex encryption `pass:ctf`, and because we don't know the key and the iv that the  server is using  so we can't make do encryption in local so the idea here is to do an aes cbc bit flipping attack .

 ### AES-CBC brief introduction